italia/developers.italia.it/en/legal-notice.md

 allowed.
 * Each discussion is linked to a specific theme: to all participants it is required to respect it.
-* No form of advertising, spam or promotion of interests will be tolerated private or illegal activities.
+* No form of advertising, spam or promotion of private interests or illegal activities will be tolerated.
 * Contents that violate copyright or non-use are not allowed authorized trademark.